 The English Heritage aerial reconnaissance programme continues to record several thousand archaeological sites each year.
 Many new discoveries are made, but photographs are also taken to monitor the condition of protected monuments and to provide illustrations for presentation and research projects.

-The new photographs supplement the already extensive archive of historical aerial photographs of England held by the National Monuments Record (NMR) and made available for public research.
-Records resulting from aerial survey interpretation and mapping projects are also used to expand and update the information available through the NMR, and directly update online databases like those available through Heritage Gateway.
+The new photographs supplement the already extensive archive of historical aerial photographs of England held by the English Heritage Archive and made available for public research.
+Records resulting from aerial survey interpretation and mapping projects are also used to expand and update the information available through the Archive, and directly update online databases like those available through Heritage Gateway.